 - Complete all necessary agreement(s)

-Before you start the preparation of your Detailed Submission you should:
+Before you start the preparation of your Works Proposal Part 2 (detailed submission) you should:

-When we receive your Detailed Submission, we will carry out a full appraisal and will report in writing to you within 8 weeks.
+When we receive your detailed submission, we will carry out a full appraisal and will report in writing to you within eight weeks.

 We will tell you that either: